Every year, millions of people are injured in preventable accidents that occur due to someone else's negligence, including:

 How an Expert Witness Can Help a Personal Injury Case

-If you've been involved in an accident, you may have a hard time remembering exactly what happened, the speed at which things happened, and even what happened afterwards.
+If you've been involved in an accident, you may have a hard time remembering exactly what happened, the speed at which things happened, and even what happened afterward.
 This is where an expert witness is helpful.
 For example, in car, motorcycle, boating, and train accidents, a commonly used expert witness is the accident reconstructionist.
 An accident reconstructionist uses engineering principles to help them recreate how the accident happened and then renders an opinion on what actually caused an accident to happen.
 They use all information available to them such as the weight of each vehicle, witness reports, photographs, measurements, weather information and more to help them recreate what actually caused an accident.

 Other expert witnesses in personal injury cases may be unrelated to how the accident actually happened but can provide insight into how your life may change moving forward.
 For example, a life care planning expert may be able to help a jury better understand what your future medical care costs would be and what medical care is needed to allow you to function at the highest level possible if you've been seriously injured in an accident.